snowplow/snowplowanalytics.com/_posts/2018-02-19-snowplow-objective-c-tracker-0.8.0-released/index.md

 <h2><a name="data-consent">1.
 Data consent tracking</a></h2>

-Against the backdrop of the incoming GDPR and ePrivacy regulations, this release adds new events to track when users give their consent to, and withdraw their consent from, various forms of data collection.
+Against the backdrop of the upcoming GDPR and ePrivacy regulations, this release adds new events to track when users give their consent to, and withdraw their consent from, various forms of data collection.

 We envision that many digital businesses will want to track the consent of their users against relatively finegrained "bundles" of specific data usecases, which we model in Snowplow as [consent documents][cds].

 The two new consent tracking methods are:

-1. [`trackConsentGranted`][tcg] for the giving of consent
+1. [`trackConsentGrantedEvent`][tcg] for the giving of consent
-2. [`trackConsentWithdrawn`][tcw] for the removal of consent
+2. [`trackConsentWithdrawnEvent`][tcw] for the removal of consent

 Each consent event will be associated to one or more consent documents, attached to the event as contexts.

-Here is an example of a user opted out of data collection per a specific consent document `1234`:
+Here is an example of a user opting out of data collection per a specific consent document `1234`:

 {% highlight objective-c %}
 SPConsentWithdrawnEvent *event = [SPConsentWithdrawnEvent build:^(id<SPConsentWithdrawnBuilder> builder) {